November 2025 – This is a first! But I Have Good Reasons

 Unfortunately, unless somebody clicks ‘like’ a reasonable time after publication, and leaves a genuine comment that proves they’ve read the post, we don’t know.

-Misuse of the ‘like’ button seems to be quite widespread in the blogging world, with some readers even pressing it to take away the feeling of guilt for not having the time to read and comment on a post.
+Misuse of the ‘like’ button seems widespread in the blogging world, with some readers even pressing it to ease the guilt of not having time to read and comment on a post.
 Some click ‘like’ as a sign of support but may not read the post.
 Should those ‘likes’ count towards the success of a post?

-Some see the ‘like’ button as nothing but a free promotional tool for their blog without reading a post.
+Some see the ‘like’ button as nothing more than a free promotional tool for their blog, without even reading a post.
 Leave a ‘like’ and, fingers crossed, it will bring in some new visitors.

 The only success we should be discussing for these types of ‘likes’ is that the person clicking the ‘like’ button feels the post and blog are successful.
 All they’re doing is jumping on the success bandwagon of somebody else’s hard work.

 If you’re wondering why I still have the ‘like’ button at the bottom of all my posts, allow me to enlighten you.
-I discovered (and was told by WordPress) that it is connected to the ‘reblog’ button.
+I discovered (and WordPress told me) that it is connected to the ‘reblog’ button.
 Remove it, and the ‘reblog’ button also disappears from your blog posts.

 That’s something I was not willing to allow.